Rishard Matthews: Professional career

-Matthews was drafted by the Miami Dolphins in the seventh round with the 227th overall selection of the 2012 NFL Draft.

 Miami Dolphins

-2012 season: Rookie year

-Matthews recorded his first reception in a 19–14 losing effort against the Buffalo Bills on November 15.
+Matthews was selected by the Miami Dolphins in the seventh round with the 227th overall selection of the 2012 NFL draft.
+He recorded his first reception in a 19–14 losing effort against the Buffalo Bills on November 15.
 He finished the Thursday Night Football game with one catch for 19 yards.
 Overall, he finished his rookie season with 11 receptions for 151 receiving yards.

-2013 season

 Matthews was one of only four receivers to make the final 53-man roster in 2013.
 This was crucial after seeing Dustin Keller go down in a preseason game against the Houston Texans.
 Matthews was a second-year player adding to the likes of Mike Wallace, Brian Hartline, and Brandon Gibson.
 Matthews had his first two-touchdown game in another losing effort against the Tampa Bay Buccaneers on November 11, 2013.
 He finished the Monday Night Football game with 120 yards on 11 receptions.
-After Miami's Brandon Gibson went down in Week 11, Matthews has received a large increase in targets and a number of starts.
+After Miami's Brandon Gibson went down in Week 11, Matthews received a large increase in targets and a number of starts.
 Matthews proved to be a reliable target, specifically in the Miami win against the New England Patriots on December 15, 2013.
 Matthews caught a 24-yard reception to keep the drive alive in the 24–20 upset.
-The 2013 season came to an end with Matthews contributing 41 receptions for 448 yards and 2 touchdowns.
+The 2013 season came to an end with Matthews contributing 41 receptions for 448 yards and two touchdowns.

-2014 season

 The 2014 campaign was a lackluster performance for Matthews, who had emerged in 2013 as a reliable target, with the season ending prematurely for Matthews when off-field conduct resulted in his suspension for the final game against the New York Jets.
-While Matthews had shown promise, he finished the 2014 season with 12 catches on 21 targets for 135 yards and 2 touchdowns.
+While Matthews had shown promise, he finished the 2014 season with 12 catches on 21 targets for 135 yards and two touchdowns.

-2015 season

-In Week 7, against the Houston Texans, Matthews reeled in a then career-high 53-yard receiving touchdown in the first quarter of the 44–26 victory.
+In Week 7 of the 2015 season against the Houston Texans, Matthews reeled in a then career-long 53-yard receiving touchdown in the first quarter of the 44–26 victory.
 On November 30, 2015, Matthews suffered multiple fractured ribs in the Miami Dolphins' Week 12 loss to the New York Jets.
 On January 2, 2016, Matthews was placed on injured reserve.
 Overall, in the 2015 season, he finished with 43 receptions for 662 receiving yards and four receiving touchdowns.

 Tennessee Titans

-2016 season

 On March 9, 2016, Matthews signed a three-year deal with the Tennessee Titans.
 In his first season with the Titans, he set a career-high in receiving yards with 945 and with 9 receiving touchdowns.
 He led the Titans in both receiving yards and touchdowns.

-2017 season

 On September 24, 2017, Matthews scored a 55-yard touchdown during the Titans' 33–27 victory against the Seattle Seahawks.
 On November 16, 2017, he scored a 75-yard touchdown as the Titans lost to the Pittsburgh Steelers by a score of 40–17.
 Overall, he finished the 2017 season with 53 receptions for 795 receiving yards and four receiving touchdowns.